mvrdevelopment/libMVRgdtf/README.md

 ## Where to get help

-When you need help with the fileformat itself, go to the [forum](https://gdtf-share.com/forum/).
+For help with GDTF and MVR file formats, visit [forum](https://gdtf-share.com/forum/) on the [GDTF Share](https://gdtf-share.com).

-When you need help with the libaray itself, please feel free to open an issue here at Github.
+For help the library itself, [open an issue](https://github.com/mvrdevelopment/libMVRgdtf/issues/new/choose) here at Github.

 ## Contributing

 ## License

-For the legal details, see the LICENSE file.
+For the legal details, see the [LICENSE file](https://github.com/mvrdevelopment/libMVRgdtf/blob/master/LICENCE.md).